madarasibalazs/Projects/rock_paper_scissors/README.md

 ### Installing

-* Clone the repository to your local machine:
+* Clone the entire project repository to your local machine:
 ```
 git clone https://github.com/your-username/rock-paper-scissors.git
 ```

 * Navigate to the project folder:
 ```
-cd rock-paper-scissors
+cd Projects/weather_project
 ```

 * Open the index.html file in any modern web browser to start the game.